Top 10 Most Dangerous Holes on Earth

 4. Red Lake, Croatia

-Here’s where it gets interesting: fish from the lake have actually been seen popping up in springs and rivers several miles away when things dry out.
-That tells you the entire system is linked underground in ways you can’t see from above.
+Fish from the lake have been seen in springs and rivers miles away when the water is low, showing that there is a large underground connection you can’t see from above.

 5. Dahab Blue Hole, Egypt